 A list of excellent exercises, only with dumbbells

-In recent times, and with the closing of gymnasiums again happening, many have chosen to set up their own gym.
+In these times, and with gyms closing again, many people have chosen to set up their own gym.

 Or mini gym.

-Or maybe just a few dumbbells to do some weight training, but without spending a lot of money.
+Or maybe just some dumbbells to do some weight training, but without spending a lot of money.

-The exercises included here, as the name implies, require the use of dumbbells at the very least, but the ideal is to have a bench as well, as many of the variations mainly require one.
+The exercises included here, as the name suggests, require the use of dumbbells at a minimum, but the ideal is to also have a bench, as many of the variations, in particular, require one.

 If you don't have any, there are still exercises for you here.

-Finally, the unique exercises are not that many, and many of them are just variations.
+Finally, there aren't that many unique exercises, and many of them are just variations.

 Chest press

-It could not be missing, it was obvious and therefore, we started with it.
+It couldn't be missed, it was obvious and therefore, we started with it.

-This is the most popular exercise for working the chest with dumbbells and is very close to the famous flat bench press.
+This is the best known exercise to work the chest with dumbbells and is very close to the famous flat bench press.
 The beloved Monday exercise.

-Use this exercise also if you don't have a bank.
+Use this exercise also if you don't have a bench.

 As?

 Lie down on a flat, stable floor.
 Make sure it's not slippery.
-Do the movement as you would a bench, just be careful on the descent, as the ideal is to stay close to the ground, not just resting your arms between repetitions.
+Do the movement as you would with a bench, just be careful when descending, as the ideal is to stay close to the floor, not resting your arms between repetitions.

 Variations

-Also widely used, this variant works more sharply on the upper chest.
-If you have that chest area behind the others, prioritize this exercise.
+Also widely used, this variant works more heavily on the upper chest area.
+If this area of your chest is lagging behind compared to the others, prioritize this exercise.

-This movement really needs a bench to create the angle.
+This movement really requires a bench to create the angle.

-The declined press is another one of the exercises for the chest that you need a bench, and is similar to the previous ones, changing only the execution angle and focus area.
+The decline press is another chest exercise that requires a bench, and is similar to the previous ones, only changing the execution angle and focus area.

-To vary the chest presses a little, you can try this variant in which you work only one side at a time, and therefore, you have to give more focus to the side worked.
+To vary your chest presses a little, you can try this variant in which you only work one side at a time, and therefore, you have to focus more on the side you work on.

 Try it.
-If you like it, keep it up.
+If you like it, keep it.
 If you don't like it, change it.

 Openings

-Another exercise that you can include in your dumbbell training is the openings.
+Another exercise that you can include in your dumbbell training are the splits.

-It requires less weight than chest press, so if you’ve limited yourself in that respect, the openings help.
+It requires less weight than the chest press, so if you're limited in that regard, the splits help.

 Then, do you have a bank to do it?
 Great.

-Like the flat chest press, you can do this exercise on the floor, taking the same precautions described above.
+Just like the flat chest press, you can do this exercise on the floor, taking the same precautions as described above.

-It is never too much to reinforce, be careful in the execution of the exercise, since neither arms nor dumbbells are supposed to touch the floor.
+It never hurts to reinforce, be careful when performing the exercise, as neither the arms nor the dumbbells are supposed to touch the floor.

 Variations